patmorin/lhp/README.md

       -b use O(n^2) time algorithm (usually faster)
       <n> the number of points to use

-If n < 500 then this program will show the result in a matplotlib window.
+If n &lt; 500 then this program will show the result in a matplotlib window.

 ## Demo Program